GigawattDigital/securesilo/README.md

 securesilo uses end-to-end encryption to ensure that your data is secure at all times.
-All promt data is encrypted on the client device before it is sent to the server, all responses are encrypted on the server before being set back to the user's device, and all data stored on the server is encrypted at rest.
+All promt data is encrypted on the client device before it is sent to the server, all responses are encrypted on the server before being sent back to the user's device, and all data stored on the server is encrypted at rest.

-When you create a securesilo server instance, you generate a public/private key pair that is used to encrypt your data at rest.
+When you create a securesilo server instance, you generate a public/private key pair that is used to encrypt your data for storage on the file system or in the database.
 The private key is never stored on the server, so only you can access your data.
+The silo can write this encrypted data but cannot decrypt it once it is written.
+Users' private keys can decrypt their own data on their devices, and the administrator's private key can decrypt all data on the server but, again, the decryption happens on the administrator's client device, not on the server.

 You can also create backup private keys that can be used to recover your data in the event that you lose access to your primary private key.
-Backup private are unique keys that can be stored in secure offsite locations or with trusted third parties.
+Backup private keys are unique keys that can be stored in secure offsite locations or with trusted third parties.
 You can create as many backup private keys as you like to ensure that you can always recover your data.
 Any backup private key can be revoked at any time.

 You control who can access all chat logs and ai-generated content stored on the server, and you can revoke access at any time.
 Since all data is encrypted both in transit and at rest, even if your